marcusoftnet/marcusoftnet.github.io/_posts/2017-11-16-no---waterfall-is-not-sometimes-correct-it-is-always-wrong.md

 A common refrain is that certain endeavors—such as large-scale ERP implementations—are incompatible with lean and agile methodologies.
 To this, I offer a simple yet profound response: "Not yet."
 Rather than accepting the status quo, we must challenge it, seeking innovative solutions guided by lean principles.

-Consider the story of Taichi Ohno, the pioneering mind behind Toyota's lean philosophy.
+Consider the story of Taiichi Ohno, the pioneering mind behind Toyota's lean philosophy.
 By relentlessly pursuing faster flow and shorter lead times, he revolutionized die-change processes, achieving feats once deemed impossible.

 ## In Conclusion